asyncgui/asyncgui/sphinx/structured-concurrency.rst

 .. figure:: ./figure/nested-tasks.*

-The downside of doing this is that it becomes cumbersome to access to tasks nested deeply in the hierarchy.
+The downside of this approach is that it becomes cumbersome to access tasks deeply nested in the hierarchy.

 .. code-block::

     flattened_tasks = (tasks[0], *tasks[1].result, )

-    while t, idx in zip(flattened_tasks, "123"):
+    for idx, task in enumerate(flattened_tasks, start=1):
-        if t.finished:
+        if task.finished:
-            print(f"The return value of async_fn{idx}() :", t.result)
+            print(f"async_fn{idx} completed with a return value of {task.result}.")
         else:
-            print(f"async_fn{idx}() was cancelled")
+            print(f"async_fn{idx} was cancelled.")

-The deeper a task is nested, the longer the expression to access to it becomes, like ``tasks[i].result[j].result[k]``.
+The deeper a task is nested, the longer the expression needed to access it becomes — like ``tasks[i].result[j].result[k]``.
-If you don't like lengthy expressions, you can avoid that by creating a :class:`asyncgui.Task` instance by yourself, and passing it to the API as follows.
+If you don't like writing such lengthy expressions, you can avoid it by creating a :class:`asyncgui.Task` instance yourself and passing it to the API, like so:

 .. code-block::